 Consider adding an introductory video to your Zillow profile

 Let’s face it, personality sells.
 If you think you come across better in person than in writing, why not add a quick introductory video to your Zillow profile?
 If you can, get it shot professionally.
+If you want to see a great example of a Zillow introduction video, check out Billings Montana Realtor Nancy Brook’s video:

 Add a prominent link to your personal website